juliajoo/docs/tutorials/GettingStarted.md

 to get started: <a href="http://www.learnpython.org/" target="_blank">http://www.learnpython.org/</a>

-## 3 Git & GitHub

-Git is a version control system (VCS).
-It helps to keep track of all the  changes in your project and sharing these.
-While it is heavily used by software developers to track and share code, it is also useful to track and share the progress of any design or research process.
-The principle is as follows: you share a remote repository, you 'pull' the latest changes (any files, code, doc...) from your peers from this repository, you make changes on your machine, and you 'push' your changes on the remote repository, making them available to your peers.

-Here are four short videos with more details:

-* <a href="https://git-scm.com/video/what-is-version-control" target="_blank">What is version control</a>
-* <a href="https://git-scm.com/video/what-is-git" target="_blank">What is git</a>
-* <a href="https://git-scm.com/video/get-going" target="_blank">Get Going</a>
-* <a href="https://git-scm.com/video/quick-wins" target="_blank">Quick wins</a>

-### 3.1 Install Git

-Download and install Git from <a href="https://git-scm.com/download" target="_blank">here</a>.

-GitHub is a popular online platform that hosts remote Git repositories.
-We will use it throughout the course to host your repo.

-### 3.2 Sign up on GitHub

-If you do not have GitHub account, sign up
-<a href="https://github.com/" target="_blank">here</a>.

 ## 4 Install Arduino IDE

 Similar to Atom, the Arduino IDE is an editor with a convenient set of tools to program